Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Appointments'.

-    b) HealthNet will take you to your Appointments page.
+    b) My Hospitali will take you to your Appointments page.

     c) To cancel an appointment, press the 'Cancel' button under the 'Options' column.

-    d) HealthNet will ask for confirmation of intent.
+    d) My Hospitali will ask for confirmation of intent.
 Press 'Cancel the appointment' and the appointment will be canceled.

 16. Viewing Medical Tests - patients, nurses, and doctors only